hugolopez-online/freighble/README.md

     - Transportation mode
     - Origin (city and state/province)
     - Destination (city and state/province)
-    - Border crossing, if applicable
+    - Border crossing port, if applicable
     - Additional load specs (hazmat, team drivers, bond)
-- Dynamic banner that displays the details of the load whose results are currently visible, and includes buttons to clear the results and to template the current search for a new one.
+- Dynamic banner that displays the details of the load whose results are currently visible, including buttons to clear the results and to template the current search for a new one.
 - Results area that displays the vendors that best match the searched criteria.
-- Vendor cards displaying important key information about the company, matching offered services, and suitability score.
+- Vendor cards displaying key information about the company, matching variables, and suitability score.

 ### Planned